Asa Lansford Foster: Other work

 After coming to Pennsylvania, Foster became involved in the mercantile industry in Bloomsburg and Berwick with his brother.
 In 1826 Foster ceased his work in this industry and moved to Philadelphia.
 There he temporarily received a position in a wholesale house.
 In 1827 he moved to the community of Mauch Chunk (now Jim Thorpe).
 Upon arriving there, Foster established a store which became a supply point for much of the area between the Susquehanna and Delaware Rivers.
 He sold the store in 1837.
 Foster founded Mauch Chunk's first newspaper in 1829.
 It was called the Lehigh Pioneer and Mauch Chunk Courier, but later renamed Mauch Chunk Courier and was for a long time the only newspaper in the Lehigh Valley.
 He sold the newspaper in 1842.
 Foster co-founded the community of Eckley Miners' Village.

 Personal life

 Foster married Louisa Trott Chapman on August 24, 1822, in Wilkes-Barre.
 He had six children.
 They were Thomas Lansford Foster (born 1823) and Charles Edward Foster (born 1826), Mary Chapman Foster (born 1829), Elizabeth Reed Foster (born 1832), Louisa Foster (born 1835), and Marion Foster (born 1836).
 Thomas Lansford Foster and Charles Edward Foster were born in Bloomsburg.
 His life was consistently lived in a Christian way.
 He served as a communicant for the Protestant Episcopal Church.
 Foster supported the Federalist, Whig, and then the Republican political parties.
 He was also a good swimmer.
 Foster was a supporter of public schools.

+In 1992, his Great Granddaughter, Katharine Foster Thompson self-published Chapter and Verse; The Annotated Diaries Of Asa Lansford Foster (1798 - 1868).
+The original diaries were donated to the Museum at Eckley after the book was published.